 Change Your Lens

 The one thing that can make a small space look large (or at least different) is your lens.
 Try to avoid using a wide-angle lens in a small space.
 The compression you’ll get from a portrait lens or longer will serve as “blinders” to eliminate any unwanted detritus to the left and right of your subject.

 Materials in Small Spaces

 The very first thing you can do once you’ve determined there is a room in the house that can serve as a studio is to find a way to remove as much clutter and furniture as possible.
 Then turn your thoughts to the kind of equipment that can work in a tight spot.
 Collapsible backdrops can be a great first step to working in a space where a full backdrop might be physically impossible.
 Or, consider one of Savage’s Economy Background Kits that include up to three 5’x9′ fabric backdrops with a support stand.
 These backgrounds are large enough to capture fuller portraits while remaining compact.
 Also, if you are in a space where the floors are not worth looking at, consider using floor drops.
-And you don’t have to buy a long roll of seamless to go along with them – it likely won’t fit, but smaller, three-foot rolls will work perfectly.
+And you don’t have to buy a long roll of seamless to go along with them – it likely won’t fit, but smaller, four-foot rolls will work perfectly.
 If you have to, cut one of the longer rolls in half with a saw.
 Floor drops in combination with those smaller width rolls of seamless will turn the ugliest spots in the world into classic settings.

 Another consideration is current: electrical current.
 In a domestic setting, flash units, especially several going off at once may prove a tremendous drain on household currents.
 You may find yourself running to the circuit breaker every so often.
 Continuous Fluorescent Light will not drain as much juice and when used properly, will afford you the luxury of not waiting for your flash to recycle, giving you the ability not only to see right away what you’re lighting looks like, and afford more uninterrupted attention to your clients.